GSA/automate.fedramp.gov/content/documentation/poam/4-poam-template-to-oscal-mapping.md

 Add an entry to the risk log when investigating, as well as for each vendor check-in.
 As the CSP performs the required regular vendor check-ins, each must be added to the risk-log assembly as an additional entry.
-The title should be set to \"Vendor Check-in\", the start field must indicate when the check-in occurred, and the result of the check-in must be described in the description field.
+The title should be set to `Vendor Check-in`, the start field must indicate when the check-in occurred, and the result of the check-in must be described in the description field.